professoroakz/all-xaoex-oktay-personal-repos/README.md

 add xa8ex that keeps safe, maximizes and optimises continuously our things in reality and keeps them save and original data and data pipelines Oktay style +visualization +Analytics +ML

 xa6ex - in case we need it

+Xa6ex - in case we need it
+Xa8ex - all our things + our data +ourselves +own